The Birmingham St Patrick’s Parade

 Now is the time to get involved and help us make the day one to remember.

-On this website you can register a float, walking group or performance.
+On this website you can register a float or walking group in the procession.

 Would you like to volunteer on the day?
 See the 'get involved' section for details.